Ololkao/TOC_LINE_chatbot/README.md

 ### freedom(自由)
 The final state of the fsm, and it will advance to `conscription` again whenever users sending text message.

-In every states if the bot doesn't know the input message, it will reply `你在工蝦餃`

 ## Setup
 ### Prerequisite